 This huge paper tablecloth will keep everyone busy at Christmas.
 Either use it just as something to do or for maximum value put it on the table for Christmas dinner with a few pens, crayons or coloured pencils and watch all ages get stuck in.
 Also makes a great poster.

 It’s Christmas after all, there probably need to be some sweets and what better way to add to a Christmas Eve box than in a cracker.
-Cadbury have lots of Christmas confectionary ideas as you would imagine but this one is a great box or stocking filler.
+Cadbury have lots of Christmas confectionary ideas as you would imagine.
 If you don’t do chocolate, e.g. if you’re dairy free then Hampergifts have some fabulous retro sweet hampers and packs.

 If you need some ideas of books for Christmas Eve then we traditionally read Twas the Night Before Christmas before they go to bed on Christmas Eve but they also love Illustrated Stories for Christmas.
 A Christmas Carol is also a great read for older children.
 Christmas Day will be so busy that bedtime stories probably won’t happen.
 I believe no Christmas Eve Box is complete without a story.
 Settle them down for bed and take the chance to stop for a minute and remember what Christmas is all about amidst the preparations.
 If you are true bookworms then plan ahead with some Christmas advent books.